directus/directus/docs/concepts/relationships.md

 > As you might have guessed, relationships are a crucial part of any relational database.
 Directus supports all standard
 > relationship types, as well as a few more _compound_ types that offer greater flexibility.

-## Understanding Relationships

 While it may seem complex at first, relational data is actually quite straightforward once you understand what's happening behind the confusing terminology.
 Before diving into the details of each type, let's first cover a few basics that will help you better visualize each in your mind's eye.

-### PKs vs FKs
+### Primary and Foreign Keys

-Every [item](/concepts/platform-overview#items) in a relational database has a unique "key" that identifies it within its [collection](/concepts/platform-overview#collections).
+Every [Item](/concepts/platform-overview#items) in a relational database has a unique "key" that identifies it within its [Collection](/concepts/platform-overview#collections).
 Because it's required, the key is the first [field](/concepts/platform-overview#fields) created within a collection, typically storing an "auto-increment" number, an automatically generated unique hash, or a manually entered value.
 They are often abbreviated to "PK" (Primary Key), "ID" (Identifier), "UID" (Unique Identifier), or "UUID" (Universally Unique Identifier), depending on the type of value